 - 13:42 Angels will throw all of them into a blazing furnace.
 Folks are going to wail.
 They’re going to clench their teeth so hard that they’ll grind them.

-- 13:43 While the sinful burn, good folks will glow like sunshine in the kingdom of their Father.
+- 13:43 But good folks will glow like sunshine in the Kingdom of their Father.
 If you’ve got ears, you need to be hearing what I’m saying.”

 What heaven is worth

 - 13:44 I’ll tell you what the Kingdom of Heaven is like.
 It’s like a treasure a man discovers in a field.
 The man quickly hides the treasure.
 Then he rushes home to sell everything he owns so he’ll have enough money to buy the field and own the treasure.